TIBCOSoftware/snappydata/docs/programming_guide.md

 These jobs are the primary mechanism to interact with SnappyData using the Spark API.
 A job implements either SnappySQLJob or SnappyStreamingJob (for streaming applications) trait.

+The implementation of the _runSnappyJob_ function from SnappySQLJob uses a SnappySession to interact with the SnappyData store to process and store tables.
+The implementation of _runSnappyJob_ from SnappyStreamingJob uses a SnappyStreamingContext to create streams and manage the streaming context.
+The jobs are submitted to the lead node of SnappyData over REST API using a _spark-submit_ like utility.

 ## Snappy Jobs
 To create a job that can be submitted through the job server, the job must implement the _SnappySQLJob or SnappyStreamingJob_ trait.
 Your job will look like: